kgremillion/pandas-analysis/README.md

 ### File will show how to find:

-* Find total number of players
+* Total number of players

 #### Player Purchasing Analysis